Social Media Companies: Do Your Part to Stop Trolling

 The internet is a vast and wonderful thing.
 It allows for instant access of information and the free dissemination of ideas from people of all walks of life.
 But this isn't always a good thing.

-There's plenty of people who use the anonymity of the internet to tear others down and spread hate.
+Many people use the anonymity of the internet to tear others down and spread hate.

 If the internet is to be the democratizing force it was dreamed of becoming, these social media sites must provide a safe space for people to share their views without resorting to intimidation through trolling.

 Trolling is the ultimate anti-social behavior.
-Tell Facebook, Twitter, and YouTube to revise their terms of service to ban trolling.
+Sign the petition below and ask Facebook, Twitter, and YouTube to revise their terms of service to ban trolling.

 Dear CEOs of Facebook, Twitter, and YouTube,